raganwald-deprecated/homoiconic/2009-03-07/surreal.md

 > The Lisp that McCarthy described in 1960, for example, didn't have numbers.
 Logically, you don't need to have a separate notion of numbers, because you can represent them as lists: the integer n could be represented as a list of n elements.
 You can do math this way.
 It's just unbearably inefficient.

 Wow.
 A language where numbers were represented as lists of *n* elements.
-The "lists of length *n*" implementation of numbers is really based on two things: The empty list or `[]`, and the operation of adding an element to it, an operation we could call `succ`, `next`, or `++` depending on your preferred programming language.
+The "lists of length n" implementation of numbers is really based on two things: The empty list or `[]`, and the operation of adding an element to it, an operation we could call `succ`, `next`, or `++` depending on your preferred programming language.
 Since we only have one kind of thing, the thing we can add to an empty list is an empty list.
 Therefore, the number "six" would be represented as `[[], [], [], [], [], []]`, a list of six empty lists.

 Is that elegance?
 I think it does have one component of elegance: It has fewer "things" in it, because you just have lists rather than having lists and integers.
 Having a smaller set of core things is definitely part of elegance.
 Just ask anyone who struggles with Java's object/primitive dichotomy if you don't believe me.

 But there's another component of elegance that must be considered, the question of *scale*.
-To see this in action, let's compare "lists of length *n*" to another representation, [Surreal Numbers](http://en.wikipedia.org/wiki/Surreal_number).
+To see this in action, let's compare "lists of length n" to another representation, [Surreal Numbers](http://en.wikipedia.org/wiki/Surreal_number).

 **Surreal Numbers**

-In the "lists of length *n*" representation, numbers know how many times you've incremented the empty list.
+In the "lists of length n" representation, numbers know how many times you've incremented the empty list.
 What if we pick a representation where numbers know something about how they compare to other numbers?

     class SurrealNumber < Struct.new(:numbers_to_my_left, :numbers_to_my_right)
     end